Official Name: Republic of Costa Rica

 Collecting in Costa Rica is time-consuming, especially if legal action is necessary.
 In fact, it can take years just to schedule a court date.
 And the judicial system requires everything to be handled in writing.

-However, since May of 2008 when the government implemented a Judicial Collection law, court cases have been speeded up.
+However, since May of 2008 when the government implemented a Judicial Collection law, court cases have been sped up.
 There is now available a "Simple Executive Trial" in which the judges can simply review relevant documentation (a promissory note, for instance), listen to both sides and then make his decision immediately.
 The law also implemented some changes to facilitate notification to debtors.
 If there is no prenda (non-possessory pledge) or lien involved, the debtor's attorney need only be notified of any pending court dates.
 It becomes his responsibility to locate and inform the debtor.

 The legal process in general is often sluggish, making binding arbitration an attractive option.